makersacademy/airport_challenge/README.md

 Airport class controls takeoffs and landings, instructing planes to update their status accordingly.
 for example:
-`airport.land plane` - the airport will instruct the plane to land if possible, adding it to the plane storeage
+`airport.land! plane` - the airport will instruct the plane to land if possible, adding it to the plane storeage
 triggering:
-`plane.land airport` - updating the status of the plane to be grounded at that airport
+`plane.land! airport` - updating the status of the plane to be grounded at that airport

 Weather class reports whether `weather.stormy?` based on random number.